canonical/canonical-sphinx-extensions/README.md

 ```
 ````

+Note: This extension overrides the default `copybutton_selector` used by [sphinx-copybutton](https://sphinx-copybutton.readthedocs.io/en/latest/index.html).
+Add the `no-copybutton` class to code-blocks or terminal directives to disable the copy button.

 ### Filtered ToC

 This extension adds a `:filtered-toctree:` directive that is almost the same as the normal `:toctree:` directive but allows excluding pages based on specified filters.